-As can be seen below the Trust has currently funded the initial development costs from its own resources but is seeking funding for the full costs of the scheme.
+As can be seen below the Trust has currently funded the initial development costs from its own resources but is seeking funding some of these in addition to the subsequent costs of the scheme from 2015/16.
 Further details to support these figures are within Appendix 5A.